influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### HoltWintersWithFit

-Compute the holt-winters (https://docs.influxdata.com/influxdb/latest/query_language/functions/#holt-winters) forecast of a data set.
+Compute the Holt-Winters (https://docs.influxdata.com/influxdb/latest/query_language/functions/#holt-winters) forecast of a data set.
 This method also outputs all the points used to fit the data in addition to the forecasted data.